Military and veteran support services for students enrolling at KU Edwards Campus or KU in Leavenworth

 - You completed the certification process when you receive an email stating “educational benefits process is complete and certification has been submitted to Veterans Affairs.”

 Many students complete courses at nearby Johnson County Community College (JCCC) before or concurrently with attending KU Edwards Campus.
-It’s information for military-affiliated students is located here.
+Here is information for military-affiliated students.